Find Grad Schools

 12 Yearly Graduations

 University of South Carolina - Columbia is the 18th most popular school in the nation for students seeking a master's degree in exercise physiology.
 Roughly 35,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
 During the most recent year for which we have data, 12 people received their master's degree in exercise physiology from UofSC.
-Around 23% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+Of these students, 61% were women and 10% were members of underrepresented racial-ethnic groups.

 #20